mainmatter/mainmatter.com/src/cases/trainline.md

 displayTitle: "The full market potential for a <em>leading</em> travel platform"
 description: Trainline is Europe’s leading rail and coach platform.
 We helped them deliver a high-performance mobile web app, along with an improved engineering process.
 hero:
-  color: blue
+  color: purple
-  desktopTextPosition: "right"
+  textPosition: "center"
-  image: "/assets/images/photos/trainline-comp.jpg"
+  image: "/assets/images/work/trainline.jpg"
-  imageAlt: "User looking at the Trainline app"
+  imageAlt: "Back view of a man standing in front of departure boards"
+  tags: "development / process / mentoring"
 ---

 {% from "split-quote.njk" import splitQuote %}